 Note: If you should choose to invest earlier, say, when they are in grade-school, you would purchase the property yourself, sell it and then re-invest those funds into one or two new properties: one for your child’s future and one for your own retirement.

-The typical build time in pre-construction is three to four years, so you’ll want to be prepared to put a deposit down on a property when they’re between the ages of 14 and 15.
+The typical build time in pre-construction is three to four years, so you’ll want to be prepared to put a deposit down on a Toronto pre-construction condo when they’re between the ages of 14 and 15.
 It’s important to note here that beyond your initial down payment, you aren’t making any mortgage payments while the property is being built.

 When the building takes occupancy three to four years later it is registered with the city and it’s at this time that you will want to change the registered name with the building from yours to theirs, assuming they are now 18 years of age.
 Now on title, they are seen as a first-time buyer and become eligible for a full or partial refund on the Land Transfer Tax, which is applied at closing when the building registers with the city.
 This rebate alone can amount to $8,475 in savings.

-If you’re working with an agent who has Platinum Access to projects like we do, they’re able to source properties that have Platinum Pricing, meaning they are often priced below market value and have great profit potential.
+If you’re working with an agent who has Platinum Access to projects like we do, they’re able to source properties that have Platinum Pricing or are priced below market value and have great profit potential.
 You can see some of Pierre’s client returns here.

-The longer you hold a property, the better your return will be.
+The longer you hold a property — think long-term investment for child — the better your return will be.
 Ideally, you want to hold a property for at least six years to make the most from your investment.
 In the example we’ve used with the $335,000 property: if they hold the property for eight years (4 year build time + 4 years in university) and the market grew the average 5% per year, the property will be worth at least $469,000.
 So now they’ve made $134,000 in just eight years.
 But remember, the Toronto condo market has been far out-performing this historical average.

 LOW RISK, HIGH RETURN

-Even if your kid decides to go to university overseas, investing in pre-construction as a means of saving for their education is a low risk, high reward investment plan.
+Even if your child decides to go to university overseas, using Toronto pre-construction condos as a means of investing for your child’s education is a low risk, high reward investment plan.
 Your dollar will go much further when put towards real estate than towards an RESP.

 Toronto’s rental market has also been commanding record-high rents, which means that even if they aren’t planning to live in the property it can be rented out.
-If you choose to rent out your investment you are entitled to a full HST rebate on that property.
+If you choose to rent out your investment you are entitled to an HST rebate on that property.
 Now you have a property generating equity and a tenant helping to pay your mortgage.
-The savings you can accrue from this approach will still provide you with money you can use towards your kid’s education.
+The savings you can accrue from this approach will still provide you with money you can use towards your child’s education.

 THE PIERRE CARAPETIAN APPROACH TO PRE-CONSTRUCTION INVESTING